sergioteula/python-amazon-paapi/amazon/README.md

 ## Installation

-You can install or upgrade the module with:
+You can install this module version with:

-    pip install python-amazon-paapi --upgrade
+    pip install python-amazon-paapi==3.3.4

 If you get `ModuleNotFoundError`, try installing this: